 2.8.
-The ANavS®-Wizard to Update the MS-RTK Module
+The ANavS[®]-Wizard to Update the MS-RTK Module

-The ANavS® Wizard can also be used for updating the MS-RTK module.
+The ANavS[®] Wizard can also be used for updating the MS-RTK module.
 Trying this, the user must provide internet access to the MS-RTK module.
 The default way would be through the mobile network or through Ethernet with a connection to a router.
 The first step in the Wizard is selecting the option "Update your ANavS-Module (...)" on the starting page.

 The next window is showed in Figure 26.
 The user has two options with the Online-Updater.
 Selecting the button "Stable Update", the user updates the MS-RTK (and also the RTK Reference Station) with the latest stable version on the ANavS repository.
 It is well tested but is not including all recent minor updates and sensor fusion improvements.
-Selecting the button "Beta Update", the user updates the MS-RTK (and also the RTK Reference Station) with the latest Beta version on the ANavS repository.
+Selecting the button "Beta Update", the user updates the MS-RTK (and also the RTK Reference Station) with the latest stable version.
+It is less tested but is including all recent minor updates the MS-RTK (and also the RTK Reference Station) with the latest Beta version on the ANavS repository.
 It is less tested but is including all recent minor updates and sensor fusion improvements.